taektay/ee106/docs/lab8.rst

       -  \+10% Communicate successfully with the real robot
       -  \+40% Demo the task on the real robot
       -  \+10% Avoid collision with obstacles.
-      -  \+10% Reach the goal area and kick the ball.
+      -  \+10% Reach the goal area and kick the balls.
-      -  \+30% Lab report with included ROS Node code, screenshots of RViz by using the captured ROS Bag to illustrate any robot state with the LiDAR information and the TF, and remarks and lessons learned from the lab.
+      -  \+30% Lab report with included ROS Node code and remarks and lessons learned from the lab.

 Lab Rules
 ---------